 15. Get Things Moving

 This is one of the on-label uses for Epsom salt.
 Due to its high magnesium content, it is well known for its ability to relieve constipation.
 I’ve used it this way as part of a liver and gallbladder flush, but some people use it for the relief of occasional constipation.

 What to do: Follow the package directions for relief of occasional constipation, but check with a doctor first, especially if you have any health problems.

 16. Healthy House Plants

-What to do: Sprinkle a little epsom salt on the soil in a house plant container or add a little epsom salt to the water when watering.
+What to do: Sprinkle a little Epsom salt on the soil in a house plant container or add a little to the water when watering.
 A tablespoon is usually plenty for a month or two.

 17. Say Goodbye to Slugs